 Instructions

 1. Bring a salted pot of water to boil.
-Cook the mezze rigatoni according to box directions.
+Cook the rigatoni according to box directions.

-2. While the pasta is cooking, butterfly your chicken breast into thin slices.
-Depending on the size of the chicken you could get three thin slices (I usually get 2 slices).
-Season both sides with garlic powder, salt and pepper.
+2. While the pasta is cooking, butterfly your chicken breast and tenderize it thin.
+Season both sides generously with garlic powder and salt, then a bit of pepper.

-3. In a medium pan, heat the olive oil over medium heat.
-Cook the chicken breasts for 4-5 minutes per side depending on their thickness.
+3. In a medium pan, heat the olive or avocado oil over medium heat.
+Cook the chicken breast for 4-5 minutes per side depending on their thickness.
 Internal temperature should be 165 degrees.
-Once the chicken is cooked, remove from the pan and place on a plate and allow to cool for about 2 minutes, then shred into small pieces.
+Once the chicken is cooked, remove from the pan and place on a plate and allow to cool for about 2 minutes, then shred and slice into small pieces.

-4. Carefully wipe the pan clean, then pour in the cream and heat over medium heat.
-Add in the pesto and the 1/4 teaspoon of salt and simmer for about 5-7 minutes until thickened.
+4. Carefully wipe the pan clean of any excess oil, then pour in the cream and heat over medium to medium low heat.
+Add in the pesto, Parmesan, and the salt and simmer for about 5-7 minutes until thickened.
 Add in the cooked pasta and shredded chicken and stir so everything is coated in the pesto sauce.

-5. Add the chicken pesto pasta to a large casserole dish and smooth into an even layer.
-Cover with as much Mozzarella cheese as you want, then add the Panko topping again making sure this is a flat even layer so it browns evenly.
-Place the casserole dish under the broiler and broil for about 3 minutes until the Panko is deeply browned.
-(It’s important the Panko is an even layer so that some parts don’t burn.
-If you notice some of the topping is cooking faster than others, carefully remove from the broiler and use a spoon to mix the topping).
+5. Add the chicken pesto pasta to a medium sized casserole dish and smooth into an even layer.
+Cover with as much Mozzarella cheese as you want.
+Place the casserole dish under the broiler and broil for about 5 minutes until the Mozzarella is bubbly browned.

 I’m making this tonight and I cannot wait!!!
 Love your addition of a basil panko crust… I might add truffle oil instead of butter… drooling just thinking abt it!